Xinjian-Paul-Li/open_data/docs/course_schedule.md

 ---
 ### <a name="w14"></a> Week 14 Dec 9: Text analysis - Example social science studies
 #### Before class
+- Readings:
+	- Grimmer, Justin, and Brandon M. Stewart.
+2013.
+“Text as Data: The Promise and Pitfalls of Automatic Content Analysis Methods for Political Texts.”
+Political Analysis 21 (3): 267–97. https://doi.org/10.1093/pan/mps028.
+	- Hollibaugh, Gary E. 2018.
+“The Use of Text as Data Methods in Public Administration: A Review and an Application to Agency Priorities.”
+Journal of Public Administration Research and Theory. https://doi.org/10.1093/jopart/muy045.

 #### In class
 - Data topic: TBD
 - Hands-on practice.